 I had my first glass of raki two minutes after entering the Hotel Neorion, where they give you a glass as a welcome.
-I drank many more in the course of my visit and I have to confess that it somehow kept me from feeling the full effects of my flu and
+I drank many more in the course of my visit and I have to confess that it somehow kept me from feeling the full effects of

 I was able to keep up with all my Turkish and Greek friends, outlasting them several

 nights.
 The most popular raki is Yeni.
 But being a connoisseur of ouzo, and refusing to drink anything except pure distilled spirits I asked the bartender at the North Shields Sports Bar if there was a pure version of Raki and he turned me on to Efe Green.
 So ask for that and when you order it at the restaurants not only will the waiter be impressed but you will probably end up really liking raki.
 As for beer, there are a number of Turkish beers by Efes: Efes Pilsen, Efes Dark, Efes

 Light, Efes Extra, Bomonti and Marmara as well as a coffee-flavored Efes Dark Brown and a local

 version of Foster's Lager.
 Needless to say you should not have any problem finding a beer you like and if you don't like the Turkish beer there are imports available.